ropensci/roweb3/content/blog/2020-10-20-searching-medrxivr-and-biorxiv-preprint-data/index.md

 ## Found 48 record(s) matching your search.
 ```

-Once you have run your search, exporting the results to a .BIB file for import into a reference manager, such as Zotero or Mendeley, is a simply as passing the results object to the `mx_export()` function.
+Once you have run your search, exporting the results to a .BIB file for import into a reference manager, such as Zotero or Mendeley, is as simple as passing the results object to the `mx_export()` function.

-Similarly, as screening through the full text PDFs of records returned by a search against eligibility criteria forms a key part of a systematic review, a second helper function downloads the PDF for each record returned by `mx_search()`.
+Similarly, as screening the full text PDFs of records returned by a search against eligibility criteria forms a key part of a systematic review, a second helper function downloads the PDF for each record returned by `mx_search()`.
 Again, it is simply a case of passing the `results` object to the `mx_download()` function.

 ## Conclusion